 Sharp Bridge Saddles

 The bridge is a very important part of your guitar.
-The strings resting here are under so much force that the smallest burr or imperfection on the saddles can break them.
+The strings resting here are under a lot of force.
+Even the smallest burr or imperfection on the saddles can break them.

-Over time, impressions left from the strings begin to create sharp and uneven surfaces on the bridge.
+Impressions left from the strings begin to create sharp surfaces on the bridge.
 These are the primary reason for broken strings right at the saddles.

 If you are breaking strings at the bridge, then it needs some work before this will stop.
 New strings won’t last long until this is resolved, so don’t ignore it.

 This is a relatively easy fix and can be done without a professional.
-Using your trusty guitar file set, simply select one that best matches the contours of your saddles.
-Then simply file the area of the saddles where the strings sit nice and flat.
+Using your trusty guitar file set.
+Then simply select one that best matches the contours of your saddles.
+File the area of the saddles where the strings sit nice and flat.

-If you notice that there are impressions left by old strings, try your best to flatten them without removing too much material.
+Do you notice that there are impressions left by old strings?
+Then try your best to flatten them without removing too much material.
 You don’t need to make sure the impressions are removed, they just can’t be sharp.